ankrutik/notes/aws/solutions_arch_cert/notes.md

 - affects IO, so can experience elavated latency
 - deleted when RDS instance is deleted
 - default on with default 7 day retention period
+- On a single-AZ RDS instance setup, while the backup process initializes, I/O may be briefly suspended  (typically under a few seconds) and you may experience a brief period of elevated latency.
+- It is normal to have **1 or 2 more automated DB snapshots than the number of days in your retention period**.
+One extra automated snapshot is retained to ensure the ability to perform a point in time restore to any time during the retention period.
+- In RDS, changes to the backup window take effect immediately.

 ### Database Snapshots